raphichos/java-bank/README.md

 # 💳 Java Bank – Financial Transaction Control App

 A simple financial transaction control system built in Java.
-The project demonstrates modeling of accounts, investments, and transaction history with a focus on **encapsulation, inheritance, and polymorphism**.
+The application demonstrates modeling of accounts, investments, and transaction history with a focus on **encapsulation, inheritance, and polymorphism**.

 ---